-If the at-fault fleet crash involves serious bodily injury or the death of any other person, the Fleet Crash Review Board shall conduct an investigation and review of the at-fault fleet crash.
-The Fleet Crash Review Board shall make a recommendation as to remedial or disciplinary action and shall present the results of the investigation or review of the at-fault fleet crash to the Administrative Disciplinary Committee (ADC).
-The ADC shall determine the remedial or disciplinary action, up to and including termination, in at-fault fleet crashes that result in serious bodily injury or death of any other person.
+If the at-fault fleet crash involves serious bodily injury or the death of any other person, the Fleet Crash Review Board will conduct an investigation and review of the at-fault fleet crash.
+The Fleet Crash Review Board will make a recommendation as to remedial or disciplinary action and will present the results of the investigation or review of the at-fault fleet crash to the Administrative Disciplinary Committee (ADC).
+The ADC will determine the remedial or disciplinary action, up to and including termination, in at-fault fleet crashes that result in serious bodily injury or death of any other person.

-The terms “serious bodily injury” and “death” shall have the same meaning as defined in the Texas Penal Code.
+The terms “serious bodily injury” and “death” will have the same meaning as defined in the Texas Penal Code.

-Upon completion of remedial driver training hosted by the HCSO, the instructor shall forward documents indicating successful completion to the Human Resources Division (HR) for inclusion in the employee’s personnel file.
+1. Upon completion of remedial driver training hosted by the HCSO, the instructor will forward documents indicating successful completion to the Human Resources Division (HR) for inclusion in the employee’s personnel file.

-If the employee is mandated to participate in training outside of the HCSO, the employee shall forward proof of successful completion to HR for inclusion in the employee’s personnel file.
+2. If the employee is mandated to participate in training outside of the HCSO, the employee will forward proof of successful completion to HR for inclusion in the employee’s personnel file.

-No fleet crash shall be entered into an employee’s PEWS record until the fleet crash has been reviewed by the Department Safety Officer (DSO) and determined to be an “at-fault” fleet.
+A. No fleet crash will be entered into an employee’s PEWS record until the fleet crash has been reviewed by the Department Safety Officer (DSO) and determined to be an “at-fault” fleet.

-Remedial or disciplinary actions regarding fleet crashes shall only be entered into PEWS upon a Fleet Crash Review Board’s decision.
+B. Remedial or disciplinary actions regarding fleet crashes will only be entered into PEWS upon a Fleet Crash Review Board’s decision.

-Training mandated by the Fleet Crash Review Board, whether successful or unsuccessful, shall be entered upon completion.
+C. Training mandated by the Fleet Crash Review Board, whether successful or unsuccessful, will be entered upon completion.